Immanuel-19/Business-Intelligence-Dashboard-Week-2-Analystlab-Africa/README.md

 The initial data inspection focused on understanding the dataset structure, reviewing the available fields, and assessing the quality of the data before proceeding with transformation, modelling, and dashboard development.

+# Executive Summary

+### Overview of Findings

+Global Superstore demonstrated strong growth between 2011 and 2014, with sales increasing from $2.26M to $4.30M, representing a 90% increase, while profit grew from $249K to $504K.
+However, despite this substantial growth, the company's overall profit margin remained relatively flat at approximately 11–12%, indicating that increased sales volume has not translated into significant improvements in profitability

+The analysis identifies several key factors affecting profitability.
+Excessive discounting, particularly discounts above 20%, is significantly eroding profits, while Furniture—especially the Tables sub-category— remains a major source of losses.
+Regional performance also varies considerably, with some markets generating strong sales but relatively low margins.

+The following sections explore these findings in greater detail, highlighting the key performance drivers, business risks, opportunities, and actionable recommendations identified through the analysis.

+Below is the overview page from the Power BI dashboard, with additional dashboard pages and visualizations included throughout the report.
+The complete interactive dashboard is available in the project's GitHub repository.